-Each of the rock stars and musicians on this list had bright futures that they didn’t get to see, as they all died at the age of 28.
+Each of the rock stars and musicians on this list had bright futures that they didn’t get to see, as they all died at the age of 28—just a year older than those in the Forever 27 Club.
 Rock stars on this list include Steve Gaines and Bradley Nowell, among others.
 They may be from different rock genres, but each death left an empty spot in rock, one that fans still feel to this day.

 Tim Buckley experimented with many musical styles during his career, including jazz, funk, rock, soul, and folk.
 Buckley died of heroin and ethanol intoxication in 1975, before he achieved commercial success.

 Produce and DJ Tim Bergling, primarily known by his stage name Avicii, passed away unexpectedly on April 20, 2018 at the age of 28.
 Bergling's rep released a statement confirming the death, but requested privacy for the sake of Bergling's family and did not release details regarding the cause of death.

 #56 on The Best Dubstep Artistssee more on Avicii

 Shannon Hoon is remembered by fans as the lead singer of the alternative rock/folk rock group Blind Melon.
 In 1995, Hoon’s life was cut short when he overdosed on cocaine before a gig in New Orleans.

 Also Rankedsee more on Shannon Hoon

 Bradley Nowell, a guitarist and singer, was the founding frontman of the ska rock group Sublime.
 He tragically did not live to see the success of the band’s best-known album, Sublime, having overdosed on heroin in 1996 before it was released.